Research profile and representative publications

 Here is a brief outline of my work in academic research, with pointers to a few representative projects.
 [T] points to a theory paper, [E] to an empirical analysis.

-I have published in journals such as Management Science, the Review of Financial Studies, the Journal of Financial and Quantitative Analysis, the Review of Finance, and PNAS.
+I have published in top finance journals, Management Science and PNAS.
 Most of these publications contribute to the literature on financial economics, but I also have done some work in other fields, e.g., decision theory [T].

 A number of my past research projects focus on risks associated with the weather and climate change.
 I use this expertise to support a group of young researchers working on the financial implications of climate change.
 For more information about our research agenda, go to ISQD.